prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 The LiveIntent `nonID` is a user identifier tied to an active, encrypted email in the graph and functions in cookie-challenged environments and browsers.
 Alongside the `nonID`, LiveIntent's user ID sub-module can resolve multiple other user identifiers called _attributes_ - such as `uid2`, `pubmatic`, and others.
 See the [Multiple user IDs](#multiple-user-ids) section for more details.

 There are two ways to add the functionality of LiveIntent Identity sub-module to your _Prebid.js_ package:
-1. The standard version which allows publishers to include the module with full functionalities, like hashing email addresses and identity resolution.
-Use the following command:
+1. The standard version, which allows publishers to include the module with full functionalities, like hashing email addresses and identity resolution.
+Add the **standard** LiveIntent Identity module to your Prebid.js package with:

 ```bash
 gulp build --modules=userId,liveIntentIdSystem
 ```

 2. The minimal version, which allows publishers to deploy a smaller bundle with minimal features, including identity resolution.
-Use the following command:
+Add the **minimal** LiveIntent Identity module to your Prebid.js package with:

 ```bash
 LiveConnectMode=minimal gulp build --modules=liveIntentIdSystem